 obscure.
 The tune then segues into a more melodic four-chord pattern, setting the stage for a characteristically lyrical solo from Holland, before shifting into a more open vamp where Allen solos with a more impressionistic bent, as she returns to the original theme.

 Even when Allen gets more intense, as she does on the modal workout "Holdin' Court," there is still an underlying feeling of optimism.
 You can sense that incontestable vivaciousness, even on the tender "Unconditional Love" and lightly swinging title track.
 And her treatment of the three standards, especially the lush version of Mal Waldron's "Soul Eyes," featuring a three-piece horn section, is poignant without being maudlin.

-Celebration Song; The Experimental Movement; Holdin' Court; Dance of the Infidels;
+Appreciation: A Celebration Song; 5.
+The Experimental Movement; 6.
+Holdin' Court; 7.

 Dance Of The Infidels; 8.
 Unconditional Love; 9.
 The Life Of A Song; 10.
 Black